-Granite Loop Trail is a 3.8 mile lightly trafficked loop trail located near Murrieta, CA that features a river and is good for all skill levels.
+Granite Loop Trail is a 3.8 mile lightly trafficked loop trail located near Murrieta, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 A short loop trail around the Visitor Center with numbered markers along the trail.